-The United States Food and Drug Administration regulates the Celltex lab in Houston where Dr. Jones can culture a patient's stem cells.
-To perform the actual transfusion therapy, Sarah Hughes had to travel to Mexico, a country that has approved Celltex's therapy.
+The United States Food and Drug Administration regulates the Celltex lab in Houstonin Houston where stem cells are processed.
+To receive the actual transfusion, Sarah Hughes had to travel to Mexico, a country that has approved Celltex's therapy.
 Currently, the USFDA still considers stem cells an unapproved drug in need of further study.

 According to the FDA:

 "Stem cells, like other medical products that are intended to treat, cure or prevent disease, generally require FDA approval before they can be marketed.
 FDA has not approved any stem cell-based products for use, other than cord blood-derived hematopetic progenitor cells (blood forming stem cells) for certain indications."